“Houston, we have a problem.”

 Wow!
 This 4th grade student was able to comprehend 7th and 8th grade material in the context of sentences and paragraphs, but in isolation, her word identification was behind grade level.

 Even more dramatic was the gap between her comprehension and her word attack (as measured by a nonsense word reading test)–she was performing like a 2nd grader at the beginning of the year!

 I was amazed that she could even do so well with comprehension with such limited sound-based decoding skills!
 But while her case study is dramatic in the scope of the discrepancy, it is typical of the pattern.
-Word Attack weaknesses is the drag on the whole reading system.
+Word Attack weaknesses are the drag on the whole reading system.